raisal-hind/ANPR/README.md

  pip install tensorflow

  just copy & paste the commands on jupyter notebook and run one by one

-steps to be followed:

-1.download the clear image from internet. or else use the images that i provided here. if you have images on your own hand then you it also. but it must be clear. before using your own images just refer the images here for sample.

-2.click the ANPR or ALPR.ipynb file copy and paste the code as i did in jupyter.
+3.click the ANPR or ALPR.ipynb file, copy and paste the code as i did in jupyter.

-3.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags.
+4.pass the correct path of your image in image = img.imread("give the exact image path") and run the program as one by one tags.

-4.focus on final tag and see the output is obtained or not. because There is the output shown.
+5.focus on final tag and see the output is obtained or not. because There is the output shown.

-5.use latest things like software/hardware for better expecting output/Result.
+6.use latest things like software/hardware for better expecting output/Result.